- Before you go: Let someone know where

 - Stay on the trail.
 Don't cut corners on

 switchbacks.
-(Shortcut paths will erode in wet weather, causing serious
+Shortcut paths will erode in wet weather, causing serious

 - Respect all posted trail restrictions.
-Not all
+Not

-the area covered by an MVTA map are necessarily shown.
+in the area covered by an MVTA map are necessarily shown.
 If you "go exploring"

-onto a side trail, you may end up on private property.
+onto a side trail, you may end up on private property or have difficulty

-- If you're using your mountain bike on multi-use
+- If you're using your mountain bike on

-horseback rider from either direction, slow to a stop and speak out to the
+a horseback rider from either direction, slow to a stop and speak out to the

 rider.
 Otherwise, the horse may "spook" and injure you and/or the rider.

-- When using the trail with your dog, remember the
+- When using the trail with your dog,

-on the trail, you must be able to control your pet.
+horses, or animals on the trail, you must be able to control your pet.

 - Don't Litter.
 Carry out what you carry in.
-Take

-droppings on the trail.
+animal droppings on the trail.

 - Leave all gates as you found them.
-Never leave a
+Never

-gate open expecting to "come right back."
+leave a stock gate open expecting to "come right back."

-- Trail maintenance, including brush cutting and
+- Trail maintenance, including brush cutting

-authorized locations and complete the required County paperwork, if needed.
+required paperwork, if needed.

 Trailhead Security Suggestions